-Shelters have a relatively extensive use Shrubs, solar farm deploys, and artificial shelters can increase spatial heterogeneity of the landscape for plants or animals For example some birds use shelters for perching (Athiê and Dias 2016), whilst some snakes use them to thermoregulate (Lelièvre et al. 2010).
+Then YES now you are set up - BIG picture remember Shelters have a relatively extensive use???eh?
+Shelter is thus an important form of ecological interaction in deserts but it is also a physical presence or natural and artificial form of architecture etc… then get to this next stuff..
+Shrubs, solar farm deploys, and artificial shelters can increase spatial heterogeneity of the landscape for plants or animals??
+Citations - what is spatial heterogeneity introduce idea first then stat how shelters can provide it.. … so I LOVE this idea - but make it clear - SHRUBS and artificial shelters can thus do two things right?
+Provide novel or limiting habitat through physical spatial heterogeneity (that is ONE thing) and ALSO provide direct benefit through microclimatic amelioration (ie what you just set up in last paragraph).
+For example some birds use shelters for perching (Athiê and Dias 2016), whilst some snakes use them to thermoregulate (Lelièvre et al. 2010).
 Shelters, whether natural or artificial, can also facilitate other vegetation growing in their understory by increasing plant production and Leaf Area Index (LAI) of understory plants, mainly due to their windbreak abilities (Sudmeyer et al. 2002).
-Herein, we propose a synthesis of shelters as a tool to promote plant restoration post-disturbance to examine shelter types/benefactor species, protégé species, some measure of protégé facilitation such as survival or mortality, growth, and abundance, as well as the ecosystems where studies are conducted.
-We plan on systematically reviewing the literature and running a meta-analysis to test for vegetation restoration following the use of shelters

-Integrating compositional and configurational heterogeneity into conservation practices may be key in future management strategies.
-Furthermore, it is important to test facilitative interactions while taking processes linked to abiotic change into consideration to develop frameworks that incorporate the inevitable anthropogenic changes that are occuring all around us.
+We recently completed a pilot study using artificial shelters and found that they can provide a stable temperature regime and less direct solar radiation (Ghazian, Zuliani, and Lortie 2020).
+These shelters can be used as a restorative solution - particularly if the canopy is made from more eco-friendly materials.
+However, we have not tested its ecological impacts on other plant and animal species.
+The general and overarching hypothesis of thesis is thus that…..
+To test this thesis-level objective, we first determine the relative sampling efforts needed to estimate biodiversity in animals through a meta-analysis.
+Secondly, to ensure that artificial shelters are ecofriendly. we….
+Then - main chapter - we test in the field the microclimatic AND spatial heterogeneity benefits of deploying shelters at X sites and measure both fine-scale climate, vegetation responses, and animal use through cam trapping.
+SNAP - THEN it is SUPER Clear how it ALL ties together - because it all does….
+If you want, add final sentence stating… Providing their is time and depending on fieldwork, we will also do broad scientific synthesis to explore the generality of the microclimatic amelioration of shrubs for animals in a meta-analysis.
+This will frame the experimental findings from this region in global research trends.

+Main thesis objectives

+Identify key sampling designs with cam traps.

+2.Record microclimatic impacts of ecofriendly materials and their influence on plant species under controlled conditions.

+Demonstrate ecological effects of shelter in the field.

+Compile fréquency and ecological strength of microclimate facilitation reported in literature.

+Chapter 1.

+Draft attached.

+Purpose

+Hypothesis

+Key findings

+Just a few sentences total.

 Chapter 2: Effects of eco-friendly fabrics on canopy microclimate and annual plant germination rates.

-Purpose: To quantify the extent to which different natural fabrics facilitate the understory annual plant growth in comparison to the open gap.
+Need new title revise

+Purpose: To test the capacity of natural fabrics to ameliorate heat and rh?
+And estimate effects on native and exotic seeds and seedlings.

 Questions: How do different natural fabrics such as burlap, cotton, and nursery seedling cloth affect microclimatic parameters such as RH, temperature, and light?
 How do different fabrics affect understory annual growth?
 Are annuals and foundation plants facilitated to the same extend?

-Hypothesis: Germination rates of annual plants and foundation species do not differ between different fabrics and it will all be higher than the open gap.
-This advances the community assembly theory of context dependence that is variability in processes linked to changes in abiotic and/or biotic conditions.
+Hypothesis: start with m.climate first - Germination rates of annual plants and foundation species do not differ between different fabrics and it will all be higher than the open gap.
+This advances the community assembly theory of context dependence that is variability in processes linked to changes in abiotic and/or biotic conditions. - revise..

 Predictions: